You will love this healthy version of Olive Garden’s Zuppa Toscana!

 This post contains affiliate links for your convenience.
 See my disclosure policy here.

 That’s a lot of punch in this leafy vegetable!
-I think I’m going to look at more ways to incorporate kale in our everyday diet!
+I think I’m going to look for more ways to incorporate kale in our everyday diet!

 If you’re not a fan of kale, you can substitute it for spinach!
 Spinach is another vegetable full of healthy benefits!